 Ingredients

-Sprinkles - You can add red, pink, or white sprinkles to give it more of a Valentine's Day look.
+- Sprinkles - You can add a blend of valentine sprinkles or pink or red sprinkles to give it more of a Valentine's Day look.

 Step One: Melt the butter in a large pot.
 Once melted, add the mini marshmallows slowly and stir until they are melted.